 Developing sectoral plans

 Extensive engagement will be undertaken with the community, industry, experts and unions.
 All levels of government will inform the development of the plans.
-This will ensure the plans are robust and ambitious, but also achievable and accepted by the community.
+This will ensure the plans are robust, ambitious, achievable and accepted by the community.

 Developing the sectoral plans aligns with recommendations from the CCA.
 The CCA will also be asked to develop sectoral decarbonisation pathways to informs the plans.